Assessment of behaviors, emotions, academic, and social problems in youth aged 6 to 18 years

 The Conners CBRS has been updated to provide a new scoring option for the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) Symptom Scales.

-The Conners CBRS now has the following two scoring options for the MHS Online Assessment Center and the MHS Scoring Software:
+The Conners CBRS now has the following two scoring options for the MHS Online Assessment Center+:

 1. DSM-IV-TR The DSM Symptom Scale is scored based on diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR).